 Dark skin and light skin respond differently to the sun’s ultraviolet (UV) rays.
 Dark skin is much less likely to burn, and it can be more difficult to detect sun damage on very dark skin.
 However, people of all skin tones should use sun protection to prevent skin damage.

 The Fitzpatrick scale is a measure of how likely a person is to experience sun damage based on their skin tone.
 The scale ranges from type 1 (very pale skin that always burns) to type 6 (very dark skin that essentially never burns).
 Lighter Fitzpatrick skin types do not tan as easily as darker Fitzpatrick skin types.

 Darker skin has more protection from the sun because it contains higher levels of melanin.
 This is the pigment that gives the skin its color and helps protect the cells from some forms of sun damage.
 This makes people with darker skin less likely to experience sunburn.

 It can be more difficult to detect sun damage in very dark skin due to the skin’s pigmentation.
 In people with lighter shades of dark skin, melanin is not fully protective.
 For this reason, they may still burn.

 The Fitzpatrick scale is a way to classify skin types based on how they respond to UV rays.

 Researchers developed the Fitzpatrick scale by interviewing many people about how their skin reacts to the sun.
-This scale is most effective when a dermatologist determines it; self-reporting skin type was less accurate.
+This scale is

-The Fitzpatrick scale includes six classifications, as follows:
+The Fitzpatrick scale includes

 - Type 1.
 This skin type always burns and never tans.
 People with this skin type have very white skin and freckles.